Seth Rudetsky & James Wesley

 Merle Dandridge

-Merle Dandridge is currently starring as Persephone in Hadestown on Broadway.
-Recent television: Marlene in The Last of Us, Chief Ross in Station 19, the lead character Grace Greenleaf in Oprah Winfrey’s Greenleaf and the upcoming second season of Citadel on Prime directed by The Russo Brothers.
-Other Broadway: Once On This Island, Spamalot, Tarzan, Rent, Aida, and Jesus Christ Superstar.
-She was last seen onstage in Los Angeles as Desiree in A Little Night Music at Pasadena Playhouse and in the Previn/Stoppard two-hander, Penelope, opposite Renne Fleming at LA Opera.
+Merle Dandridge is known for roles such as Marlene in The Last of Us, Chief Ross in Station 19, the lead character Grace Greenleaf in Oprah Winfrey’s Greenleaf, and the upcoming second season of Citadel on Prime directed by The Russo Brothers.
+On Broadway, she has starred in Hadestown, Once On This Island, Spamalot, Tarzan, Rent, Aida, and Jesus Christ Superstar.
+She was last seen onstage in Los Angeles as Desiree in A Little Night Music at Pasadena Playhouse and in the Previn/Stoppard two‑hander Penelope opposite Renée Fleming at LA Opera.

 Jenna Ushkowitz